dsv-su/hostdb9/README.md

 ## Installation
 * Pull the git repo
-* Copy config.ini.example to config.ini and make necessary changes
+* Copy `config.ini.example` to `config.ini` and make necessary changes
-* Use the 'dump' command to create an initial DNS file.
+* Use the `dump` command to create an initial DNS file.
 You may want to manually split it into parts.
-* Run the 'update' command.
+* Run the `update` command.
 It should report that everything is in sync.
 * Done.

 ## Usage